 Program Development: Delphi Rio (version 10.3)

-My new computer system remains fully functional except for a couple of rarely used applications still on my old machine.
+My new computer system is fully functional, although eventually I should transfer over a couple rarely used applications from on my old machine (e.g., CorelDraw).

 Missing Optional Rules & Half Map Scenarios

 AI Opponent (AIO)